-The default treatment of private variables is that they have no value before or after the loop - they are purely temporary quantities.
+By default, private variables have no value before or after the loop - they are purely temporary quantities.

-If you find that you need to initialize your private variables, or if you need to save the value stored by the very last iteration of the loop, OpenMP offers the firstprivate and lastprivate clauses.
+If you need to initialize your private variables, or need to save the value stored by the very last iteration of the loop, OpenMP offers the firstprivate and lastprivate clauses.